Green Street, Newham: Demographics

 The Green Street area is split between three electoral wards, Green Street East, Green Street West and Boleyn; between them, they have a population of 46,980.
 The Census data for these three wards showed this part of central Newham to be among the most culturally diverse in the UK.
 In the 1990s, a large amount of Asians moved into the area which gave it the nickname Little India with its bustling Asian stores.

+Governance

+The Green Street area is part of the Green Street East and Green Street West wards for elections to Newham London Borough Council.

 In popular culture

 The film Green Street and its sequels were named after the street and focussed on a fictional group of football hooligans.